 Sometimes the difficulties of our present moment and our needs will overshadow the reality of God’s promises.
 In these situations, we doubt that God will fulfil His promises.

-In these situations of doubt, we then turn back to our old ways and habits, relying on ourselves, our own efforts and other people because we doubt the promises of God and His care for us.
+In these situations of doubt, we then turn back to our old ways and habits, our old thought patterns, relying on ourselves, our own efforts and other people because we doubt the promises of God and His care for us.

 A hardened heart is like hardened bread; it cannot be softened.
 Or, like hardened clay, it cannot be made malleable again.
 Therefore, both are equally useless, and a hardened heart is useless to God.